sentclose/sentc-docs/docs/src/guide/group.md

 ### Stop invite

-When calling this function, then no non group member can send join requests and no group admin can invite more users.
+Calling this function will prevent non-group members from sending join requests and group administrators from inviting more users.

-This is useful for 1:1 user session.
-After auto inviting the other user, close the invite.
+This feature can be useful for one-on-one user sessions.
+After automatically inviting the other user, you can use this function to close the invitation process.

 :::: tabs type:card